cloudblog004/fantasticfoodies/content/en/posts/2161-how-to-make-quick-rice-ans-beans-with-tomatoe-sauce.md

 1. Take 2 Seasoning

 This is a simple baked bean dish, with the beans first cooked in simmering water and then baked in a tomato sauce, flavored with bacon and sage.
 Mix of beans and rice with a canned tomato sauce.
-Full ingredient &amp; nutrition information of the Beans and Rice in Tomato Sauce Calories.
+Full ingredient & nutrition information of the Beans and Rice in Tomato Sauce Calories.
 Do your recipes call for tomato sauce?

 <!--inarticleads2-->